If you’re like most people, you’ve done a few diets in your lifetime. Many folks have done dozens.

 That’s literally it.
 That’s what they all have in common.
 And those things can work.

 All of the other things you’ve ever read about one diet versus another diet is the stuff that makes no difference.
 It doesn’t matter if you eat after 7pm; it doesn’t matter if you avoided a magic food; you didn’t need a magical ratio of macros.
 Almost all of the differences between diets are the things that you can actually completely disregard.
+Just like intermittent fasting shortens your eating window, it’s pretty much the same when compared to other diet strategies.

 More Vegetables and Protein